Vladimir Net Worths

 Yatsenko's role as CTO means his original equity stake was granted as a founder share at inception, when the company had no value.
 That stake has appreciated with every subsequent funding round.
 Unlike executives who receive salaries and bonuses as their primary compensation, a co-founder's real wealth is almost entirely in equity appreciation.
 His CTO salary at Revolut would be substantial by conventional standards but represents a rounding error compared to his equity position.
 No significant personal real estate holdings, investment portfolios, or other major asset classes have been separately reported in publicly available sources.

 In January 2026, Yatsenko joined the Endeavor entrepreneurship network, a move that signals continued engagement with the startup and investor community rather than a step toward liquidity.
+Scroll.media reported on January 27, 2026 that Vlad Yatsenko joined Endeavor and calculated his valuation basis by referencing Forbes’ method using Revolut’s latest valuation as of January 26, 2026 joined the Endeavor entrepreneurship network.
 Endeavor Ukraine publicly described him as an Endeavor entrepreneur, reinforcing his status as an active operator rather than a passive wealth holder.

 The Evidence Behind the Estimate